Carlosbenitez/CodeQuiz/README.md

 Coding Quiz
 Here I made an interactive coding quiz using Javascript, HTML, and CSS.
 There is a random question generator that takes from a set of questions that I wrote in the questions.js.
 The code records your score and can put it in a highscores list.

+In order to build this website I heavily followed this youtube video: https://www.youtube.com/watch?v=rFWbAj40JrQ&list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx&index=2

 https://carlosbenitez.github.io/CodeQuiz/